-It’s probably fair to say that these EOS M cameras haven’t exactly taken the world by storm so far, but the new EOS M50 could change all that, and for three reasons.
+It’s probably fair to say that these EOS M cameras haven’t exactly taken the world by storm, but the EOS M50 could change all that, and for three reasons.
 First, it has an electronic viewfinder.
 It’s only the second EOS M model to have a built-in EVF – the first was the much more expensive EOS M5 – and although smartphone users might not miss having a viewfinder, keen photographers and enthusiasts certainly will.

 Second, the EOS M50 can shoot 4K video.
-It’s the first EOS M model to offer this feature, and it puts it one step ahead of the high-end EOS M5.
+It was the first EOS M model to offer this feature (followed by the newer EOS M6 Mark II), and this puts it one step ahead of the now-dated EOS M5.
 It also has a DIGIC 8 processor, rather than the older DIGIC 7 processor in the EOS M5.
 This kind of technical leap-frogging does happen from time to time as mid-range models overtake top-end cameras in key specifications.

 This brings us on to price.
 With the same EF-M 15-45mm f/3.5-6.3 IS STM retracting kit lens as the EOS M5, the EOS M50 matches, and in some respects beats, the specifications of that camera, but for around two-thirds of the price.
 So, if you wanted an EOS M camera with a viewfinder and you found the EOS M5 too pricey, this is the camera for you.